dmgerman/recipe40secondsChocolateCake/README.md

 Is Adria is to cooking what Stallman is to open source?

-He invented this method and people keep perferting it.
+He invented this method and people keep perfecting it.
-This variation is from
+This variation is from "Playing with Fire and Water":

 http://www.playingwithfireandwater.com/foodplay/2008/07/microwave-chocolate-cake.html

+I have made some modifications of my own.
 I scaled her recipe to half, and it works for me.

 - 4 egg  (200g)
 - 1 additional yolk (17g)
-- 21 g of Wondra/Easy blend four (Modernist Cousine trick) or use regular flour
+- 21 g of either: Wondra (US)/Easy blend flour (Canada) (Modernist Cousine trick, but you can use regular flour)
 - 80 g sugar
 - 1.5 g salt
 - 105 g semisweet chocolate
 - 2 cartridges of NO2
-- 1 syphon (0.5L)
+- 1 siphon (0.5L)
 - paper cups

 Instructions
 ------------

-- Wisk eggs, sugar and salt (for best results, use electric blender/whisker).
-You want them fluffy and incoporated
+- Whisk eggs, sugar and salt (for best results, use electric blender/whisker).
+You want them fluffy and incorporated
-- Melt chocolate (I used microwave, just do it slowly so you don't burn it)
+- Melt chocolate (I use the microwave, just do it slowly so you don't burn it)
 - Mix into the mixture the flour
-- Add the chocolate to the mixture
+- Add the chocolate to the mixture and incorporate
-- Load the syphon (important: sieve the mixture so it does not clog the syphon)
+- Pour into the siphon (important: sieve the mixture so it does not clog the siphon)
+- Charge the siphon with one cartridge
-- Shake vigourosly
+- Shake vigorously
-- Load the syphon again, shake again
+- Charge the siphon again, shake again
 - put in in the fridge to cool for a couple of hours.

-In the original recipe, she does not put in the fridge.
+In the original recipe, she does not put it in the fridge.
 In my experience, the cooling helps.
+I got great results one day later.

 Now the tricky thing: calibrating the microwave.